 If you are looking to add some fun titles quickly, Final Cut Pro might be the choice for you.
 But if you’re looking to create complex animated sequences from scratch, Fusion is probably a more straightforward application to learn.
 You can also check out some Motion tutorials to start to understand the program’s workflows.

 Once upon a time, Apple had an audio editing application that integrated with Final Cut Pro 7, called Soundtrack Pro, which was a pretty fantastic piece of kit.
-In the move to Final Cut Pro X, and the dreaded redesign, some of these audio tools were bought into Final Cut—others disappeared forever.
+In the move to Final Cut Pro X and the dreaded redesign, some of these audio tools were bought into Final Cut, while others disappeared forever.
 This has left FCPX lacking in the audio controls, with very basic noise removal, panning, and effects options.

 DaVinci Resolve has a dedicated audio editing application called Fairlight built into one of the interface tabs.
 As a specialized piece of software specially designed for audio editing, Fairlight has far more in-depth fixing and mixing capabilities.

 Both programs can facilitate Multicam editing up to 16 tracks, and both have a variety of syncing methods, including using timecode and audio cues.
 There is very little difference between the Multicam tools in Final Cut Pro and DaVinci, and it comes down to the editor’s preference.